MrFezaro/GA_for_PID/README.md

   - `mutation.hpp` – Mutation operations for GA

 - **`testParameters.py`**
-  Python script used to simulate the system and plot graphs of the controller performance.

-## Python Visualization

-After running the GA, you can use `testParameters.py` to simulate the system with the resulting parameters and plot a step respone graph.
+  After running the GA, you can use `testParameters.py` to simulate the system with the resulting parameters and plot a step response graph.

 ## Configuration